Kubecast/kubecast-hugo/content/episode/episode02.md

 +++
-Description = "Interview with Gabriel Monroy, Deis CTO " aliases = ["/0"]
-author = "Ivan"
-categories = []
+Description = "Interview with Gabriel Monroy, CTO and creator of Deis " aliases = ["/0"] author = "Ivan" categories = []